louisbloom/telnet-gui/telnet-lisp/LANGUAGE_REFERENCE.md

 - `map` - Apply function to each element of list, returns new list of results
 - `mapcar` - Same as map (Common Lisp compatibility)
+- `filter` - Filter list elements that satisfy predicate, returns new list
+- `apply` - Apply function to list of arguments

 **Examples:**